Islandora-Devops/isle-dc/README.md

 - **local** *(Local development using composer/drush in the codebase folder)*
 - **production** *(An environment safe to run out the wild)*

+On top of that, there's a lot of useful commands for managing an Islandora instance, such as database import/export and reindexing.

 ## Requirements

 - Composer 1.10+